cntools/libsurvive/README.md

 ## Windows

+If you have `cmake` installed on your path you can simply run the `make.ps1` script by right clicking it and seleting `Run with PowerShell`.

-For windows you must open the CMakeLists file in something like [CMake GUI](https://cmake.org/runningcmake/) to build from source using one of the visual studio generators.
+A more manual approach is to open CMakeLists file in something like [CMake GUI](https://cmake.org/runningcmake/) to build from source using one of the visual studio generators.
+This will also let you set various build options.
 The build uses NuGet to get the [necessary development dependencies](https://www.nuget.org/packages/lapacke/).
+After you generate the project, open the solution in visual studio and run build all.

-[Websocketd](http://websocketd.com/) should work the same with with the visualization tool.
+[Websocketd](http://websocketd.com/) should work the same with with the visualization tool; assuming you put it somewhere in the system path.
+In the build binary folder there should be a `survive-websocketd.ps1` which can be ran as a PowerShell file.

 # Current Status